China–Vietnam relations: First Indochina War and Vietnam War

 By the mid-1970s, the relationship between China and Vietnam was strained.
 The tensions between the two countries developed in relation to a number of issues, including Vietnam's support of the Soviet side during the Sino-Soviet split, Vietnam's invasion of Cambodia, Vietnam's mistreatment of ethnic Chinese in Vietnam, and border conflicts.

 Tensions were heightened in the 1970s by the Vietnamese government's oppression of the Hoa minority (Vietnamese of Chinese ethnicity).
 In February 1976, Vietnam implemented registration programs in the south.
 Ethnic Chinese in Vietnam were required to adopt Vietnamese citizenship or leave the country.
 In early 1977, Vietnam implemented what it described as a purification policy in its border areas to keep Chinese border residents to the Chinese side of the border.
 Following another discriminatory policy introduced in March 1978, a large number of Chinese fled from Vietnam to southern China.
 China and Vietnam attempted to negotiate issues related to Vietnam's treatment of ethnic Chinese, but these negotiations failed to resolve the issues.

 China's support of Angkar and the Khmer Rouge in Cambodia concerned Vietnamese leadership, which feared encirclement by China.
 The 1977 Cambodian–Vietnamese War caused tensions with China, which had allied itself with Democratic Kampuchea that was founded by the Maoist leader Pol Pot (Saloth Sâr).

 In June 1978, China rescinded the appointment of its consul general to Ho Chi Minh City and informed Vietnam that it must close three of its consulates in China.
 By the end of July 1978, China ended all of its aid programs to Vietnam and recalled all of its experts from Vietnam.

-Sino-Vietnamese conflicts 1979–1990
+Third Indochina War

 Vietnam had signed a treaty of friendship with the Soviet Union and established extensive commercial and military ties.

 On February 17, 1979, the Chinese People's Liberation Army crossed the Vietnamese border but withdrew on March 5, after a two-week campaign had devastated northern Vietnam and briefly threatened the Vietnamese capital, Hanoi.
 Both sides suffered relatively heavy losses, with thousands of casualties.
 Subsequent peace talks broke down in December 1979, and China and Vietnam began a major buildup of forces along the border.
 Vietnam fortified its border towns and districts and stationed as many as 600,000 troops.
 China stationed 400,000 troops on its side of the border.
 Sporadic fighting on the border occurred throughout the 1980s, and China threatened to launch another attack to force Vietnam's exit from Cambodia.